Chart Color Schemes

 Educational outcomes in Whyalla Playford fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.0%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 10.3%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.2%).
-Trade and technical skills are prevalent, with 42.5% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (35.1%).
+Vocational credentials are prominent, with 42.5% of residents aged 15+ holding them - advanced diplomas at 7.4% and certificates at 35.1%.

-A notable 24.5% of the population is actively engaged in formal education, including 10.3% in primary education, 6.1% in secondary education, and 2.4% pursuing tertiary education.
+A substantial 24.5% of the population is actively pursuing formal education, including 10.3% in primary, 6.1% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education